Match of the Day is back. The 2025/26 Premier League season is here and normality is restored – almost.

 Ad

-It was first announced back in November that the 2024/25 campaign would be his last in the role but there had been some uncertainty over whether he would leave early due to a controversy surrounding a social media post shared by Lineker.
+There is one key change to your Saturday night routine: Gary Lineker will not host the iconic highlights show on the BBC.
+It was first announced back in November that the 2024/25 campaign would be his last in the role, but he made an early exit due to controversy surrounding a social media post shared by Lineker.

 RadioTimes.com brings you everything you need to know about when you can get your weekly football fix through Match of the Day.